Academic Center for Excellence

 Student Technical Help Desk

 The Student Technical Help Desk at Germanna Community College fields student inquiries about online services and technology.
 The Student Technical Help Desk offers: phone assistance, email assistance, and an online request form for students to submit questions regarding various computer-related tasks and applications.
 For more information, you may visit the Help Desk website, call 540-891-3077, or email StudentHelpDesk@germanna.edu.

 This team is dedicated to providing timely, quality service to students to ensure they have the technology assistance necessary to be successful during their academic careers.
 It provides technical support for students trying to access online services or those using other technologies provided by the institution for success during their coursework.
 Provide assistance to learners in the following areas:

 - Troubleshoot Canvas issues

 - General SIS questions

 - General computer-related questions

 Testing services are provided at the Fredericksburg Area and Locust Grove campuses.
 Services are also provided on designated days at the Barbara J. Fried Center in Stafford and the Daniel Technology Center in Culpeper.
-Testing centers may be used for faculty assigned make-up tests, proctored tests/activities for distance education, English and Math placement, KAPLAN, TEAS, HESI, and computer competency testing.
+Testing centers may be used for faculty assigned make-up tests, proctored tests/activities for distance education, English and Math placement, TEAS, HESI, and computer competency testing.
 Testing Services provides proctoring for students participating in classes at other Virginia Community College System (VCCS) institutions at our Fredericksburg and Locust Grove campuses.
 Zoom proctoring is available, but the instructor must make advanced arrangements.